 Benefits of dividends on your portfolio

 Investing in dividend stocks comes with a lot of financial benefits.
-Having dividends means that your portfolio will grow over time as you earn dividends and reinvest them.
+Having dividends means your portfolio will grow over time as you earn and reinvest dividends.
 If you don’t want to reinvest your dividends, you can have steady payments from dividends in your account.
 Dividends can also offer you tax advantages and lower your portfolio risks.
 For example, if you have bought a stock and its share price went lower, the dividend payments can help offset that loss and preserve your purchasing power.